worldoptimizer/HypeCompressor/README.md

 ---

-You can also load full zip files and run all JS included in it.
+You can also load manually created zip files and run all JS included in it.
 Hype generated script files are always sorted to the end.
 ```javascript
 HypeCompressor.load("${resourcesFolderName}/myJavaScriptLibraries.zip",function(files){